caneara/snowflake/README.md

 ## Why should I use them?

-I've written an [article](https://itnext.io/choosing-the-right-data-type-means-of-generating-unique-primary-keys-d7aac92968c6) exploring the benefits of Snowflakes over other unique identifiers.
-However, in short:
+Some of the benefits of using Snowflakes (over alternatives such as UUID) include:

 - They consist entirely of integers.
 - They use less space (16 characters, so it fits in a `BIGINT`).